Finnish Declaration of Independence: Independence

 The Senate of Finland, the government that the Parliament had appointed in November, drafted a Declaration of Independence and a proposal for a new republican Instrument of Government.
 Chairman of the Senate (a.k.a.
 Prime minister) Pehr Evind Svinhufvud read the Declaration to the Parliament on 4 December.
 The Declaration of Independence was technically given the form of a preamble of the proposition, and was intended to be agreed by the Parliament, which adopted the Declaration on 6 December.

-On 18 December (31 December N. S.) the Soviet Russian government issued a Decree, recognising Finland's independence, and on 22 December (4 January 1918 N. S.) it was approved by the highest Soviet executive body, the All-Russian Central Executive Committee (VTsIK).
+On 18 December (31 December N. S.) shortly after the head of Finnish government Svinhufvud declared his nation's full independence the Soviet Russian government became the first government outside of Finland to recognize Finnish independence.
+It issued a Decree recognising Finland's independence, and on 22 December (4 January 1918 N. S.) it was approved by the highest Soviet executive body, the All-Russian Central Executive Committee (VTsIK).

 The Declaration and 15 November

 With reference to the declaration of 15 November, the declaration says:

 The people of Finland have by this step taken their fate in their own hands; a step both justified and demanded by present conditions.
 The people of Finland feel deeply that they cannot fulfil their national and international duty without complete sovereignty.
 The century-old desire for freedom awaits fulfilment now; Finland's people step forward as a free nation among the other nations in the world.

 (...)
 The people of Finland dare to confidently await how other nations in the world recognize that with their full independence and freedom, the people of Finland can do their best in fulfilment of those purposes that will win them a place amongst civilized peoples.